percona/k8spg-docs/docs/cluster-wide.md

     $ cd percona-postgresql-operator
     ```

-2. Let’s suppose that Operator’s namespace should be the `pg-operator` one, and
+2. Let’s say you will use `pg-operator` namespace for the Operator, and `percona-db-1`
-    the namespace you have chosen for the cluster is `percona-db-1`.
-Create
-    these namespaces, if needed:
+    namespace for the cluster.
+Create these namespaces, if needed:

     ``` {.bash data-prompt="$" }
     $ kubectl create namespace pg-operator